 Follow these steps to ensure your surveys meet a high standard and see bolstered user engagement

-Those in the marketing research industry are in a unique position to gain an intimate understanding of consumers, their behaviors and opinions.
-Developing trust with survey research participants, through transparency and accountability, is key to the future success of this industry.
-One way to accomplish this is through the use of blockchain and crypto-technologies can help gain that trust.
+The marketing research industry is in a unique position to gain an intimate understanding of consumers, their behaviors and opinions.
+Developing the trust of survey participants through transparency and accountability is key to the future success of the industry—and the use of blockchain and crypto-technologies can help gain that trust.

-My company, Measure Protocol, recently ran a pilot project that showed some interesting findings, among which was surprisingly high—and fast—user engagement in survey projects.
-In fact, 92 percent of those who started a data job completed it.
-Another indicator of a good experience is a quick response rate—44 percent of completed jobs were responded to within 15 minutes of notification during our pilot.
+My company, Measure Protocol, ran a pilot project that put blockchain technology to practical use for partners, including research agencies, brands and panels.
+The program showed surprisingly high and fast user engagement: 92% of those who started a data job completed it.
+Another indicator of a good experience is a quick response rate, and we found 44% of completed jobs garnered a response within 15 minutes of notification during our pilot.

 Why were these numbers so high?
 We focused heavily on user experience.
-The transparency that surrounds the blockchain means that you can’t get away with a bad experience, because the users have more visibility into the process.
-For every survey data job, participants had a voice in the quality through an Uber-like rating system that is exposed at various points.
+The transparency that surrounds blockchain means you can’t get away with a bad experience because the users have more visibility into the process.
+For every survey data job, participants had an opportunity to rank the system at various points in the program.

-A transparent blockchain means that one can write unalterable information to it and, conceivably, people could interrogate it to view this information.
-By adopting blockchain and its underlying philosophy, a number of transparency and privacy-related directives need to be clearly established.
-Interrogating the blockchain isn’t an easy undertaking for the average person, so we’ve chosen to build in other ways to expose the information and make it clearly available at the application level.
+When adopting blockchain and its underlying philosophy, transparency and privacy-related directives need to be clearly established.
+Interrogating the blockchain isn’t an easy undertaking for the average person, but there are built-in ways to expose the information and make it clearly available at the application level.

 Here are some of the basics to this approach.